Hannah Godwin Flaunts Her Figure In Tiny Checkered Bikini While Embracing The Water With Friends

 Will Godwin be available to do Bachelor in Paradise this summer and could she find love while filming in Mexico?
 She has a big fan base already, as more than 123,000 Instagram followers showed their love for this bikini post in just the first 12 hours it was on the social media site, and everybody is hoping to see her back on television screens again soon.

-Many Bachelor fans are already buzzing over potential suitors for Hannah in this upcoming season of Paradise and everybody will be anxious to see what comes next for Hannah Godwin.
+Many Bachelor fans are already buzzing over potential suitors for Hannah in this upcoming season of Paradise, and everybody will be anxious to see what comes next for Hannah Godwin.